 Fees and payments to NEDs reflect the demands which are made on, and the responsibilities of, the Directors.

 NEDs' fees and payments are reviewed periodically by the Remuneration Committee and the Board.
-The Remuneration Committee considers, as appropriate, the advice of independent remuneration consultants to ensure NEDs' fees and payments are appropriate and in line with the market.
+The Remuneration payments are appropriate and in line with the market.
 NEDs do not receive share options or performance rights.